Tiff-C/nomnoms/README.md

 - Manage account functionality that will allow users to edit their username, password and delete their account.
 - Functionality to allow users to upload a photo directly through the add_recipe/edit_recipe forms rather than linking to a photos URL.

+When designing my web app I originally planned to have CRUD functionality for admin users as part of the MVP.
+During development I moved this to features to impliment to allow for more time to ensure existing features all work correctly without erros and provide visual responses to the user.

 ## Technologies used

 To add my categories and cuisines into their respective collections I logged into the MongoShell and used `db.collections.insertMany()`.

 ## Testing

-I have been testing my app throughout development and logging any errors/issues in the [issues](https://github.com/Tiff-C/ms3-backend-development/issues) tab of my repository with the tag of `bug`.
+I have been testing my app throughout development as each feature is added and logging any errors/issues in the [issues](https://github.com/Tiff-C/ms3-backend-development/issues) tab of my repository with the tag of `bug`.
 I have also be referencing to these issues in my commit messages so that the issues, details and fixes are available in one location.

 ## Deployment